-(i) submit to the League a duly completed Declaration in respect of each Person who will become a Relevant person upon the proposed acquisition of Control; and
+(a) submit to the League a duly completed Declaration in respect of each Person who will become a Relevant Person upon the proposed acquisition of Control; and

 3.2 In relation to any proposed acquisition of Control of a Club by a Person, The League shall have: